-When a lot of coaches first start out in their business, they may work with clients in a few different ways to test out different ways to work with people until they find the best format.
-Eventually at some point though, after all of the learning, a coach will build their signature coaching program.
+When a lot of coaches first start out in their business, they may work with clients in a few different ways.
+They do this to test out different ways to work with people.
+They keep testing until they find the best format.

 What Is a Signature Coaching Program?

 A signature coaching program is the core offer of your business model through which you serve your clients and gain revenue.
 Typically a signature coaching program is structured in a group format, but many coaches signature programs are 1:1 before they transition to the group.

 There are different kinds of structures, outcomes, and investments for signature coaching programs.
 The key is developing a program that both meets your business vision and goals, as well as delivers results to your clients.

 Why It’s Important To Have a Signature Coaching Program

 It’s important to have a signature coaching program for a few reasons.

 Imagine (and maybe this is what you’re doing right now) that for every single client that comes to you, you are creating a different offer or way of working with them.
 While customization can seem like you’re doing everyone a favor, in reality, it’s forcing you to recreate the wheel every time you have a potential new client in front of you.
 Having a signature coaching program supports both you AND the client in having complete clarity over what the outcomes of your work together will be and how the work is structured.

 Second, it creates focus.